chordmark/backend-service/README.md

 # backend-service

-Backend service to support client and app
+Backend express service to support client and app written in typescript